Das-Kollektiv/tdme2/README.md

 - documentation

 # 5. What is WIP or planned
+- PBR lighting shader for Vulkan
+- Deferred shading for Vulkan
 - Shader parameters, the system is implemented and working, now lets connect tools and shaders
 - Reflections via environment mapping(reflection intensity maps feature is missing for specular materials)
 - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum